 - An evidence-based plan focused on developing cooperatives on university and college campuses

 - A communications strategy with a focus on knowledge translation

-- 4-5 podcasts exploring examples of successful cooperatives in Canada and beyond (scroll down or go to Reports tab)
+- Podcasts: exploring examples of successful cooperatives in Canada and beyond (see Reports tab)

-- A series of commentary pieces on different types of cooperatives to pitch to media outlets
+- Commentary pieces on different types of cooperatives pitched to media outlets

 - Grant application to fund implementation of the plan developed by the group